kleinschmidt/dots-contexts-recall-prediction/cogsci19/cogsci.md

 model longer experiments.

-Second, an online learning algorithm better approximates _psychological_ constraints on learning, and in particular does not assume that learners can go back and revisit each observation and their decisions about it.
-This class of models thus provides a possible bridge between computational and algorithmic level approaches to modeling learning and memory [@Sanborn2010;
+Second, an online learning algorithm better approximates _psychological_ constraints on learning, and in particular unlike batch MCMC algorithms does not assume that learners can go back and revisit each observation and their decisions about it.[^revise] This class of models thus provides a possible bridge between computational and algorithmic level approaches to modeling learning and memory [@Sanborn2010; @Kleinschmidt2018b].

-@Kleinschmidt2018b].
+[^revise]: These approaches also do not _preclude_ revising previous decisions,
+    they just do not _require_ it.

 ### Encoding and recall